uOttawa-Makerspace/MakerSpaceRepo/doc/design_day.md

 # Operation

-A design day record is created, with a unique ID and a unique academic year combination.
+A design day record is created, with a unique google sheet ID (called key for some reason in DB) and a unique academic year combination.
 General schedules are created, given a type, and have a foreign key to a design day.

-The controller exposes the usual CRUD routes, plus a route that would return the most recent active design day configuration.
+Each design day contains multiple design day schedules.
+Each schedule has a start and end time, whether the event is meant for students or judges, a title in english and french, and an optional ordering integer.

+Because ordering is explicitly set by admins, we sort by that primarily then sort by the start time of the schedule event.

+The controller is defined with a singular resource route - that is, there's no index or create method, only show and update.
+There's a singleton method defined on the `DesignDay` class itself that returns the first instance made.
+Really there's only one design day ever and I don't see a reason for keeping the data for other days around, other than for record-keeping sake.

 # Nested attributes

-A bit messy, I tried to separate it into a generic JS plugin you could use elsewhere.
-Currently written for design day only, if used elsewhere should be moved to application or a separate JS file.
+A bit messy and complicated, but does make the API simpler from a POST request perspective.
+I tried to implement the form generation functions as generic JS functions you could use elsewhere.
+Currently written and implemented for design day only, if used elsewhere should be moved to application or a separate JS file.

 https://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html

+The current API effectively takes the entire schedule list and does a replace instead of a copy.
+You could enable updates, but then each schedule sent would need an ID transmitted too.
+Keep it simple, admins don't use curl.